 Let's get cracking.

-[Mandatory disclaimer: This article is intended as a primer and a guide, not set legal advice.
+[Disclaimer: This article is intended as a primer and a guide, not set legal advice.
 Can't stress this enough, if you show up at a Chinese court with this article as legal precedent, you're going to have a bad time.
 Please consult a legal professional before heading to court.]

-Can I Get a Divorce in China?
+Can I get a divorce in China?

 Almost certainly yes, even if you got married overseas.
 Most couples with a connection to China can divorce, if either one or both couples hold some kind of residency in the country.